Helping you bank safely and securely, our No.1 priority

 Never authorise a transaction or login unless you know its purpose.

-Set daily transaction limits for payments and transfers according to your preference via OCBC Internet Banking or the OCBC Digital app. -
+Set daily transaction limits for payments and transfers according to your preference via OCBC Internet Banking or the OCBC app. -

 Take precautions